Starburst Galaxy

 • In the Maintenance target section:

-• Specify a catalog and schema from the respective drop-down menus.
-If you opened this dialog from the catalog or schema levels. those fields are pre-selected.
+• Specify a catalog from the drop-down menu.
+If you opened this dialog from the catalog or schema details levels, this field is pre-populated.

-• Select the All tables radio button to include all tables.
-This selection automatically applies maintenance tasks to all future Iceberg tables created as part of this schema.
+• Click the All tables toggle to include all tables.
+This option only appears if an individual schema was previously selected.
+If chosen, this selection automatically applies maintenance tasks to all future Iceberg tables created as part of the previously selected schema.
+This selection also automatically stops maintenance jobs for tables that are removed.
 To include tables with separate schedules, see Edit data maintenance jobs.

 • Select the Select tables radio button to invoke the table drop-down menu.
 Expand the menu, and select one or multiple tables.